nmlarsen/dataviz-by-natalie/final_part_1_larsen.md

 ### Method and medium
 I plan on using Dillinger.io to begin building out the text portions of the final project.
 This will allow me to easily compare the markdown code I'm using to the output.
 I will create all visuals on Flourish and may use Tableau if I feel comfortable enough.
 Flourish has been very user-friendly for someone who doesn't have much experience with creating data visualizations from scratch.
 However, if I feel that Tableau could accomplish something Flourish could not, such as creating map charts in a simpler way, I will make that adjustment as needed.
 I also plan to utilize Canva and Unsplash for public domain images and any other graphics I may include.
 The final project will be presented on ShortHand.com.

+### Peer feedback from 9/27/22
+When I presented my outline in class, I was told that I may be trying to squeeze in a lot of information that may circumvent the message of the story.
+Since a lot of my data supports arts education in schools, the key takeaway may be that arts should be supported in public schools due to its benefits on academic performance.

+My new outline may follow these keys points:
+-